RomayLala/printf/printf_project/README.md

 This function handles the `0` flag for zero-padding of integers.
 This function handles  different format specifiers, including handling the `-` flag character for non-custom conversion specifiersi.
 This function handles various format specifiers including a custom `%r` specifier which prints the reversed string.
+This function handles for a special conversion specifier.